 {"type":"turn.started"}

-Each stdout line is a separate JSON object.
-Related: How to fix Codex trusted directory error
+Each stdout line is a complete JSON object.
+Related: How to fix the Codex trusted-directory error

 Related: How to skip Codex git repository checks